evelynrp/chavaleahdotcom/content/en/author/evelyn-park/_index.md

 flair: 'Available for hire'
 ---

+Evelyn Park earned her undergraduate degree in anthropology at Arizona State University and is currently pursuing a Masters in Library and Information Science at Wayne State University in Detroit.
+She is seeking GLAM (galleries, libraries, archives, museums) work in the Detroit Metropolitan Area.

+She currently works at [Partnership Place](https://partnership.place).
+She was hired on as an office administrator, but her role has expanded to include IT support, web design, and print design.

+She also serves on the Board of Directors of the Dungytreei Heritage Foundation and volunteers through [Repair the World](https://werepair.org/).

-Evelyn is a computer nerd, anthropologist, and archivist-in-training.
-She enjoys LCD Digimon toys, South Park, and Hegel.
+Her hobbies include modding LCD Digimon toys, thinking too hard about South Park, and reading Hegel.

 You can [read her full CV here](/cv.pdf).